 The AF is an element offering control to applications that require the policy and charging control of traffic plane resources; specific user plane paths for the requested traffic, the monitoring of the required service QoS, and/or specific QoS and alternative QoS profiles.
 The AF uses the Npcf_PolicyAuthorization service to provide service information to the PCF.

-In 5GS interworking with TSN networks, the TSN AF is an element offering to TSN control functions an interface to 5GS to forward TSN bridge and TSN port management configuration, and to set the QoS policy required to forward the TSN traffic making use of the 5GS traffic plane resources.
+In 5GS interworking with external networks (e.g. TSN network), the TSN AF is an element offering to TSC control functions an interface to 5GS to forward TSC user plane node and port management configuration, and to set the QoS policy required to forward the TSC traffic making use of the 5GS traffic plane resources.

 The AFs can be deployed by the same operator offering the access services or can be provided by external third-party service provider.
 If the AF is not allowed by the operator to access directly the PCF, the AF uses the external exposure framework via NEF to interact with the PCF, as described in subclause 5.20 of 3GPP TS 23.501 [2].